labcif/DOI/doi_autopsy_modules/doi_ingest/README.md

-# DOI Report Module for Autopsy
+# DOI Ingest Module for Autopsy

 [DOI](https://github.com/labcif/DOI/) is an application that searches for images in a provided folder and detects objects in the images.

 This is a data source ingest module for Autopsy that uses DOI to detect objects in images.

 ## Installation